 In its collection of materials, the MCC Libraries subscribe fully to the American Library Association's Freedom to Read Statement, Library Bill of Rights, Intellectual Freedom Statement, and the Statement of Labeling.

 All requests for reconsideration of materials will be handled in the following manner:

 MCC Libraries are committed to a policy of collection development through careful selection and weeding.
-All damaged, worn-out, and obsolescent materials will be discarded on a regular basis.
-Spatial issues and specific criteria in each subject field will determine further weeding.
+Spatial issues and specific criteria in each subject field will determine weeding.
 All weeding efforts will take into consideration funds available for replacements.

-Those items which are in bad condition, but that can be repaired, will be repaired locally, or if the cost/benefit is satisfactory will be sent to the bindery.
+Those items which are in bad condition, but that can be repaired, will be repaired locally.
 These books will be shelved in the repair area of the Tech Services Workroom.

 While weeding and evaluating the collection, notes will be taken on gaps in the collection and those areas, which have a high percentage of dated materials.
 These areas will be considered for development as budgeted funds allow.